-- A. All Districts: In all Districts, the front yard setback shall be measured from the road right-of-way line. - B. R-1 and R-2 Districts: The front yard of a lakefront lot is that yard adjacent to the road from which it gains access not otherwise comprising a side yard. - C. B-1 District: The minimum front yard setback in the B-1 District shall be forty (40) feet except that where there exists two or more principal buildings along the same frontage and within one hundred (100) feet of the lot, the front yard setback for such lot shall be equal to the average setback established by such buildings.
+- A. All Districts: In all Districts, the front yard setback shall be measured from the road right-of-way line. - B. R-1 and R-2 Districts: The front yard of a lakefront lot is that yard adjacent to the road from which it gains access not otherwise comprising a side yard. - 1.
+The normally required minimum front yard setback of twenty-five (25) feet for a specific lot in the R-1 District may be decreased to the average of the front yard setbacks for existing dwellings along the same side of the road within Two Hundred Fifty (250) feet of each side of the subject lot, where one or more such yards is less than the normally required minimum twenty-five (25) feet front yard setback, but in no case shall the resulting required front yard setback for the subject lot be less than Eighteen (18) feet. - C. B-1 District: The minimum front yard setback in the B-1 District shall be forty (40) feet except that where there exists two or more principal buildings along the same frontage and within one hundred (100) feet of the lot, the front yard setback for such lot shall be equal to the average setback established by such buildings.
 The site plan approving body may waive or modify this requirement where it finds that such modification or waiving will result in a more advantageous overall form or pattern of development, as depicted in a site plan, taking into consideration such factors as the encouragement of continuous storefronts, beneficial pedestrian circulation and spaces, pedestrian and vehicular safety, visibility, and orderly development.